Skip to content

 Cubox

 The Pocket alternative Cubox offers a mix of the organizer tool Evernote and typical Pocket functions.
-In addition to saving entire articles, you can also save specific excerpts.
-Simply highlight a text passage, an image, or a video and send it to Cubox.
+In addition to complete articles, specific excerpts can be saved.
+Simply mark a text passage, image, or video and send it to Cubox.
 The tool is aimed at users who not only want to read longer articles later but also want to learn something in the process.

 Various AI functions are available to delve deeper into topics.
 Currently, Cubox only offers paid packages, making it less suitable for casual exploration.
-However, for those who want to expand their knowledge on specific topics, Cubox is the right program.
+However, for those who want to not only consume texts but also expand their knowledge on specific topics, Cubox is the right program.

 Glasp

-Glasp also focuses on the learning aspect.
-Of course, the tool can also be used as a simple reader to read articles later.
+Glasp also emphasizes the learning aspect.
+Of course, the tool can be used as a simple reader to read articles later.
 But it offers many additional features that enhance the reading experience.
-As the number of articles increases, Glasp provides recommendations for books or other media based on the topics that interest you.
-Over time, you can build a thematically sorted knowledge library.
+As the number of articles increases, Glasp provides recommendations for books or other media based on the topics of interest.
+Over time, a thematically sorted knowledge library can be built.

 Glasp also includes useful AI features.
 The AI can create summaries of PDF documents or YouTube videos upon request.
-Additionally, the Glasp AI answers questions about the stored media when only a specific content or subtopic is sought in a longer article.
-There is a free version available for trying out, which is quite functional.
+Additionally, the Glasp AI answers questions about stored media when only specific content or a particular subtopic in a longer article is sought.
+There is a free version available for trial, which is quite functional.
 Those who want to dive deeper into Glasp can choose one of the paid models.

 Instapaper